zavalab/ADAM_Documentation/waste_to_energy.md

 </p>

 <p>
-    Using the cow manure, Tech1 is able to generate 300,000 kWh of bioelectricity per year, and Tech2 is able to generate 467,600 kWh of bioelectricity per year.
-The disgestate waste product is sent to a waste disposal facility.
+    Using cow manure, Tech1 is able to generate 300,000 kWh of bioelectricity per year, and Tech2 is able to generate 467,600 kWh of bioelectricity per year.
+The digestate waste product is sent to a waste disposal facility.
 </p>

 <p>